Cranston, Rhode Island: Education

-School committee

-The Cranston School Committee consists of seven nonpartisan members, six representing each of the city wards and one city-wide representative.
-Committee members are elected at city general elections to a two-year term, and as of 2014, members are limited to five consecutive two-year terms.
-The current Cranston School Committee chairperson is Domenic F. Fusco, Jr., the Ward 3 representative.

 Infrastructure

 Transportation

 Four freeways travel through Cranston: I-95, I-295, RI 10 (the Huntington Expressway), and RI 37.
 Other state-numbered roads in Cranston are US 1, US 1A, RI 2, RI 5, RI 12, RI 33, RI 51, RI 115, and RI 117.

 Cranston is served by Rhode Island Public Transit Authority buses.
 Amtrak's Northeast Corridor passes through, but has no station in the city.
 The MBTA's Providence/Stoughton Line also passes through, but does not include a station in Cranston, but a station stop has been proposed.
 Currently, the nearest MBTA stations are in Providence and Warwick at T.F.
 Green Airport, the former which is also served by Amtrak.